jackericson98/vorpy/README.md

 ## Overview
 Vorpy is a spatial partitioning tool designed to solve, analyze, and export Additively Weighted, Power (Leguerre), and/or Primitive (Delaunay) Voronoi diagrams for systems of 3D spheres.
 This tool can accept atomic coordinate files of all major file extensions (or txt files in the right format), solve their Voronoi graphs and output visualizations and analysis of their geometry.
 With both a grapical user interface for simple cases and a command line interface for more complicated or cases VorPy has a robust input/output abilities.
-## Installation
-Download the Vorpy tool from the repository and ensure you have Python installed on your system.

 ## Usage

-For first time users or virtual environment users check to see you have the requirements installed for python
+With python installed, make sure you have the required packages installed on your system of virtual environment (see [Requirements and Dependencies](requirements-and-dependencies)):

     python -m pip install -r requirements.txt

-To run the VorPy GUI simply call the vorpy.py file in the command line:
+To run the VorPy GUI simply call the vorpy.py file in the command line (see [VorPy GUI](#vorpy-gui)):

     python vorpy.py

-The basic command structure for running VorPy through the command line is:
+To run VorPy through the command line follow the basic command line structure (see [Command Line](#command-line)):

     python vorpy.py <file> [options]

+<a name="vorpy-gui"></a>
 ### VorPy GUI:

 ![VorpyGUIDescription-page001](https://github.com/user-attachments/assets/9a757534-0f76-49f7-876c-c1a9c808dd70)

-1. Input File Name: The name of the ball file with the extension and the folder stripped.
+1. **Input File Name**: The name of the ball file with the extension and the folder stripped.
 This will be the name of the folder that will hold the output files and will hold each of the group folders.
-2. Input File Information: Displays the general information about the input file and the groupings within it.
+2. **Input File Information**: Displays the general information about the input file and the groupings within it.
-3. Input Locations: Shows where the input file, the output directory, and any other loaded files can be located.
+3. **Input Locations**: Shows where the input file, the output directory, and any other loaded files can be located.
-4. Radii/Mass Changing: Allows the user to adjust the radii and masses of any given element and/or specific atoms in set residues (see [Radii/Mass Adjustments](#radii-mass-adjustments)).
+4. **Radii/Mass Changing**: Allows the user to adjust the radii and masses of any given element and/or specific atoms in set residues (see [Radii/Mass Adjustments](#radii-mass-adjustments)).
-5. System Exports: Shows the different options for exports at the system level.
+5. **System Exports**: Shows the different options for exports at the system level.
 Launches another window with different options including logs, ball files, set atoms (see [System Exports](#system-exports))
-6. Reset: Clears the program of any system, files, and settings that have been added.
+6. **Reset**: Clears the program of any system, files, and settings that have been added.
-7. Groups Section: Holds each of the groups to be built and all of the corresponding selections, settings, and exports (see [Groups](#groups-gui))
+7. **Groups Section**: Holds each of the groups to be built and all of the corresponding selections, settings, and exports (see [Groups](#groups-gui))
-8. Group Name: Changes the name for the current group.
+8. **Group Name**: Changes the name for the current group.
 Works as the name for the sub-directory for the given group's output files
-9. Group Selections: Allows the user to add/delete atoms/balls, residues, chains, and molecules using and index or a range.
+9. **Group Selections**: Allows the user to add/delete atoms/balls, residues, chains, and molecules using and index or a range.
 If the range entry is unfilled only the single object's index identified in the index entry box will be chosen.
 The indices start at 0 and correspond to the oder in which they appear in the ball file.
-10. Group Selection Tracker: Tracks the selections that the the user has added to the group.
+10. **Group Selection Tracker**: Tracks the selections that the the user has added to the group.
-11. Group Build Settings: Tracks the given settings the given group will be built with (see [Group Build Settings](#group-build-settings).
+11. **Group Build Settings**: Tracks the given settings the given group will be built with (see [Group Build Settings](#group-build-settings).
+12. **Group Exports**: Holds the different exports for the given group.
+There are three default options: small, medium, and large exports (see [Group Exports](#group-exports)).
+If the user wants to export custom options, there is a custom exports button with all possible exports for the group (see [Group Exports](#group-exports)).
+13.

 <a name="radii-mass-adjustments"></a>
 #### Radii/Mass Adjustments:

 <a name="system-exports"></a>
 #### System Exports

 <a name="groups-gui"></a>
 #### Groups